-env\file The env\file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
+type admin\flag The admin\flag option specifies the path to a file that is created the first time a user that is a member of the sudo or admin groups runs sudo.
+Only available if sudo is configured with the --enable-admin-flag option.
+The default value is ~/.sudo\as\admin\successful. env file The env file option specifies the fully qualified path to a file containing variables to be set in the environment of the program being run.
 Entries in this file should either be of the form "VARIABLE=value" or "export VARIABLE=value".
-The value may optionally be surrounded by single or double quotes.
+The value may optionally be enclosed in single or double quotes.
 Variables in this file are only added if the variable does not already exist in the environment.
-This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env\keep and env\check.

-exempt\group Users in this group are exempt from password and PATH requirements.
+This file is considered to be part of the security policy, its contents are not subject to other sudo environment restrictions such as env keep and env check. exempt\group Users in this group are exempt from password and PATH requirements.
 The group name specified should not include a % prefix.
 This is not set by default. fdexec Determines whether sudo will execute a command by its path or by an open file descriptor.
 It has the following possible values: always Always execute by file descriptor.

-never Never execute by file descriptor.

-digest\only Only execute by file descriptor if the command has an associated digest in the sudoers file.
+Never execute by file descriptor. never digest\only Only execute by file descriptor if the command has an associated digest in the sudoers file.
 The default value is digest\only.
 This avoids a time of check versus time of use race condition when the command is located in a directory writable by the invoking user.
 Note that fdexec will change the first element of the argument vector for scripts (\$0 in the shell) due to the way the kernel runs script interpreters.
 Instead of being a normal path, it will refer to a file descriptor.
 For example, /dev/fd/4 on Solaris and /proc/self/fd/4 on Linux.
 A workaround is to use the SUDO\COMMAND environment variable instead.
 The fdexec setting is only used when the command is matched by path name.
 It has no effect if the command is matched by the built-in ALL alias.
 This setting is only supported by version 1.8.20 or higher.
 If the operating system does not support the fexecve(2) system call, this setting has no effect. group\plugin A string containing a sudoers group plugin with optional arguments.
 The string should consist of the plugin path, either fully-qualified or relative to the /usr/local/libexec/sudo directory, followed by any configuration arguments the plugin requires.
 These arguments (if any) will be passed to the plugin's initialization function.
 If arguments are present, the string must be enclosed in double quotes ("").
 For more information see GROUP PROVIDER PLUGINS.